2019 Orchard Towers murder: Tan Sen Yang

+After the end of his trial, Tan Sen Yang filed an appeal to overturn his murder conviction.

+On 15 May 2025, Tan's appeal was denied by the Court of Appeal, after the three judges – Tay Yong Kwang, Belinda Ang and Woo Bih Li – unanimously upheld that Tan did not accidentally or unintentionally inflict the fatal knife wound onto the neck of Satheesh.
+As a result, the murder conviction and life sentence of Tan was effectively finalised, and he is currently incarcerated at Changi Prison since then.

+Controversies

+Preferential treatment claims

 On 2 November 2020, it was reported that the police were investigating two women, both aged 28 and 36 respectively, for contempt of court over the women's social media posts, which contained allegations of preferential treatment in sentencing on account of race of alleged criminals, saying that minority people are given harsher sentences; and these allegations were linked to the Orchard Towers murder after the news reported the release of Chan Jia Xing.
 In response to such allegations, the Attorney-General's Chambers (AGC) said such media posts have the "potential to disrupt racial harmony in Singapore, and cause irreversible divisions in our communities" and amount to contempt of court, in addition to refuting these allegatory claims.

 Three days after the women were reported to be investigated for the preferential treatment allegations, it was reported that the day before, in Parliament, Minister of State for Home Affairs Muhammad Faishal Ibrahim called these claims baseless and irresponsible.
 He said everyone is entitled to fair and equal treatment under the law.

 Citing several precedent cases like the 2010 gang-related killing of Darren Ng Wei Jie at Downtown East as examples, Faishal told the House that in whichever cases where there are several suspects allegedly involved in the same capital case (like murder or kidnapping), all of them will face the same charge together initially, and these people will be detained in remand pending further investigations and after looking through the facts of the case, it will be decided whether to proceed with the capital charge or reduce it or withdraw it.
 Faishal said that the positions made against the people involved in the case would differ based on the evidence available and his/her role in the matter.